labgem/PPanGGOLiN/docs/user/QuickUsage/quickWorkflow.md

 The file **organism.gbff.list** is a tab-separated file with the following organisation :

-1. The first column contains a unique organism name
+1. The first column contains a unique genome name
 2. The second column the path to the associated annotation file
-3. Each line represents an organism
+3. Each line represents a genome

 An example with 50 _Chlamydia trachomatis_ genomes can be found in the [testingDataset](https://github.com/labgem/PPanGGOLiN/blob/master/testingDataset/organisms.gbff.list) directory.